Code-Institute-Submissions/SnapCards/README.md

 ### FontAwesome v4.7.0

-Font Awesome was referenced in this project as part of my own customised boiler plate bootstrap setup, this is refereneced as intented to be available should further developments to the game occur in the future.
+Font Awesome was referenced in this project as part of my own customised boiler plate bootstrap setup, this is referenced as intended to be available should further developments to the game occur in the future.

 The Fontawesome link is from my own personal account with FontAwesome.